os-climate/sostrades-dev-tools/docs/source/installation.md

 docker ps
 ```

- If this commands are not working fix docker and docker-compose installation before to continue.
+ If this commands are not working fix docker and docker-compose installation before continuing.

 ### 3.2 Visual Studio Code (VSCode) installation
 VSCode settings have been written in dedicated files during execution of `PrepareDevEnv.sh` (in a previous step).